open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 ### Message

-A "message" is a transport wrapper for the transfer of information.
-The information is a combination of data and metadata.
+A "message" is a transport envelope for the transfer of information.
+The information is a combination of a payload and metadata.
 Messages may be transferred directly between parties or via one or more intermediaries.
 A message may carry annotations that are directed at intermediaries on the message path.
 Messages are uniquely identifiable.

-In the strict sense, a _message_ is an item of data that is sent to a specific destination, whereas an _event_ is a signal emitted by a component upon reaching a given state.
+In the strict sense, a _message_ is a payload that is sent to a specific destination, whereas an _event_ is a signal emitted by a component upon reaching a given state.
 This document is agnostic of those differences and uses the term "message" in a wider sense to cover both concepts.